What does a Basal Cell Carcinoma look like?

 Morphoeic Basal Cell Carcinoma

-The morphoeic or infiltrative basal cell carcinomas can be extremely hard to see and diagnose.
+The morphoeic basal cell carcinomas can be extremely hard to see and diagnose.
 These tend to be quite inconspicuous, and often look like indistinct scarring.
 Morphoeic basal cell carcinomas can become quite large before they are eventually noticed, usually when they start to bleed or form crusts (scabs).
 Fortunately they are a rarer form of basal cell carcinoma.

 This information is provided for general knowledge only and does not replace information provided by healthcare professionals.
 If you have any concerns of any skin growth, you should consult a medical professional urgently.